Should You Stay at Tokyo Disney Resort?

 Independent Hotels

 This is the station at which you arrive to reach Tokyo Disney Resort.
-It’s within walking distance to Tokyo Disney Resort and located right next to the monorail station that takes you to DisneySea.
+It’s within walking distance and located right next to the monorail station that takes you to DisneySea.

 You can look into booking them via their website.